KyberNetwork/fpr-sdk.js/README.md

 Reserve SDK library provides convenient methods to create and operate a [KyberNetwork](https://kyber.network/) reserve.
 This package is desinged to work for both client and server side JavaScript application.

 It allows developers to set up and manage a reserve pool of tokens for instant token trade with KyberNetwork's smart contract.
-More information about KyberNetwork's reserve can be seens at [Reserve Use case](https://developer.kyber.network/docs/ReservesUseCase)
+More information about KyberNetwork's reserve can be seen at [Reserve Use case](https://developer.kyber.network/docs/ReservesUseCase)

 *Warning*: This is pre-released software, use it at your own risk.

-# Installation
+## Installation

 Install the package with:

     npm install --save @kyber.network/reserve-sdk

-# Documentation
+## Documentation
 Reserve SDK allows you to interact with KyberNetwork's reserve smart contracts as if they were JavaScript objects.
 It's composed of two main class:

 - [Deployer](https://doc.esdoc.org/github.com/KyberNetwork/reserve-sdk.js/class/src/deployer.js~Deployer.html) class  provides an easy way of deploying a Reserve.
 It needs only the [web3 provider](https://web3js.readthedocs.io/en/1.0/web3.html)  to init and after deployment, it returns a set of [addresses](https://doc.esdoc.org/github.com/KyberNetwork/reserve-sdk.js/class/src/addresses.js~Addresses.html) for required contracts.